MinhThinLe/Anid/README.md

   matching titles
 - `episode_number` is the episode number to begin download (the program will automatically increment this number)

-- Write a cron tab or whatever to automatically start the program

 # Special thanks